Author: Louise Raw

-1. A Break on Blocks of Text.
+1. Break up Blocks of Text

 Studies have shown that students disengage when faced with a mountain of words, so keep text to a minimum and remember that formatting is key.
 Where you can, use bullet points, numbers or short paragraphs.
 The more concise you are, the greater clarity your students will have.

-2. Punctuation is Paramount.
+2. Punctuation is Paramount

 Take the age-old example of 'Let's eat Grandma!' and 'Let's eat, Grandma! - Punctuation really matters.
 Remember that you can always edit your work, but putting in the effort now will mean that it’s perfect to reuse time and time again.

-3. Take Heed with Hyperlinks.
+3. Take Care with Hyperlinks

 Ensure that links are always well-spaced, underlined and are hyperlinks.
 You can embed them within the text for a cleaner finish, and you should always ensure that the link works (and takes students to a trusted site) before publishing a homework.